UWO-CS346-Fall-25/cs346f25-study-timer-pomodoro-app/README.md

 - Timer presets and queued sessions feed directly into the countdown.
 Switching presets or selecting a queued session updates the durations/cycle targets and resets the timer state.
 - Cycle metadata (“Cycle 2 of 4 · Break”) appears under the timer, and long breaks trigger automatically after the final cycle.
 - The settings page improvements from Deliverable 6 (avatar upload/remove) remain available and are now wired behind authenticated routes.
+- Added robust error handling and offline fallback behavior to the Motivation page, ensuring cached quotes are used when the ZenQuotes API fails or the network is unavailable.
+- Added descriptive comments across all controllers (`userController.js`, `motivationController.js`, `settingsController.js`, `indexController.js`, and session-related controllers) documenting validation logic, error handling paths, and controller-to-model data flow.

 ### Verification Steps